KalinskiyAlexander/rsschool-cv/cv.md

 ### English:
 * Upper-intermediate level
 * New-Tone English school (2013-2014)
-  I had experience to communicate with native speakers, with customers at work as well.
+I have had experience to communicate with native speakers, with customers at work as well.